ennokuyt/ABM/README.md

 ### Installation

 To reproduce the results, only the **ABM_Classes_SA.ipynb**, **ABM_Plots.ipynb** and **ABM_stochastic_simulation.ipynb** files need to be downloaded.
 These then need to be put in the same folder, and opened with Jupyter Notebook.
 In case the sensitivity analysis is too time-consuming, one could also download the files that are found in the **output_data** folder.
+These should be saved to the same folder as the notebook files.
+If that is the case, one can skip Step 1 of the Usage section.

 <!-- USAGE EXAMPLES -->
 ## Usage

 1. Open the **ABM_Classes_SA.ipynb** file and run all cells.
 The second-to-last cell will run the OFAT SA, the last cell will run the Sobol SA.
-If everything functioned properly, all required files will be saved in the same folder.
+If everything functioned properly, all required files will be saved to the working folder.

-2. Open the **ABM_Classes_SA.ipynb** file and run all cells.
+2. Open the **ABM_Plots.ipynb** file and run all cells.
+The output data files should be in the working folder for the cells to run without errors.
+The figures are  shown in the notebook, and are also saved to the working folder.

-_For more examples, please refer to the [Documentation](https://example.com)_
+The resulting plots can be used for analysis, reports and presentations.
+To reproduce the stochastic simulations performed for stability analysis and the creation of the base case, one should use the functions provided in **ABM_stochastic_simulation.ipynb**.
+These must be copied to the **ABM_Classes_SA.ipynb** file to work properly.
+These were left out of the main ABM file to keep the main file organised and clear for the reader.

 <!-- ROADMAP -->